danini-the-panini/pidash/README.md

 TODO
 ----

+In no _particular_ order
 1. Make full screen
-2. Make list of URLs read from file
+1. Make list of URLs read from file
-3. Watch the URL file and update on-the-fly
+1. Watch the URL file and update on-the-fly
-4. Support shell commands (e.g. `iftop`)
+1. Support shell commands (e.g. `iftop`)
-5. Use the Leap Motion as input (swipe left/right)
+1. Use the Leap Motion as input (swipe left/right)
+1. Animate swiping
-6. Run on startup
+1. Run on startup
-7. Add more interesting gestures (swipe up/down) ?
+1. Add more interesting gestures (swipe up/down) ?

 Contributing
 ------------

 1. Fork it
-2. Branch it
+1. Branch it
-3. Code it
+1. Code it
-4. Test it
+1. Test it
-5. Pull Request it!
+1. Pull Request it!